The Fed Moved Decisively

 The Consequence of the Fed’s Actions

 Since the Fed moved decisively, there was immediate consequences.
-First, there was a relief rally because some expected a 0.75% increase.
+First, there was a relief rally, which could be a dead cat bounce, because some expected a 0.75% increase.
 However, the following day, downward pressure on the stock market resumed, and it had the worst day since 2020.

 Next, interest rates for longer-dated US Treasury bonds increased.
 The 5-year, 7-year, 10-year, 20-year, and 30-year bonds pay 3%+.
 Notably, the 20-year bond is closing in at 3.5%.